 - 1. Number of credentials/licenses issued

 - 2. Number of licenses produced

-- 3. Number of accident reports process

-- 4. Number of drivers suspended
+- 3. Number of drivers suspended

-Statewide Goal #2: Provide an atmosphere conducive to servicing Mississippian's driver license needs by June 30, 2027
+Statewide Goal #2: Provide an atmosphere conducive to servicing Mississippian's driver license needs.

 Relevant Benchmark #2:

 - 1. Customer wait time - 2.
-Customer complaints 4.
-Overview of the Agency 5-Year Strategic Plan As we continue to rollout updates to how we operate, we strive to enhance those changes as we go; therefore, providing the most professional and proficient services possible.
-The purpose of this plan is to identify for our valued employees and citizens the overall objectives of our organization and what we are striving to achieve within the next five years.
-The Bureau is committed to improving the Bureau by means of enhanced recruitment of higher skilled individuals and providing customer service training.
-This training will concentrate on "The customer is always right" approach.
-Furthermore, the Bureau is committed to enhanced services and reducing the cost of those services to the taxpayer.
-During the next five years, our goal is to provide an At Home Knowledge Testing for our teenagers.
-This will reduce the amount of time teenagers spend at a Driver Service location, resulting in a faster overall process for obtaining a regular learner's permit.
-Furthermore, the Bureau is devoted to lowering mailing costs by adopting a digital format as a more efficient way of corresponding with our customers.
-This process will ensure that the customer receives the material sooner and that delivery is confirmed.
-In the form of a Virtual Examiner, the Bureau is also committed to creating innovative technology.
-Virtual Examiner will help to reduce wait times and the time it takes to issue credentials.
-5. External/Internal Assessment - 1.
+Customer complaints 5.
+External/Internal Assessment - 1.
 The Bureau is committed to advancing its means of production with the use of digital technologies.
 The Bureau is committed to expediting the issuance of credentials. - a.
 Create a means for CDL drivers to renew their driver's licenses on-line.
 This will minimize the waiting lines at the CDL locations. - b.
-Make it possible for teens to take the knowledge test at home which will reduce the number of people waiting at service stations.
+Make it possible for teens to take the knowledge test at home which will reduce the number of people waiting at service locations.
 This will speed up the process of getting their learner's permit because they will only have to visit a driver service location once.
 A substantial number of teens currently fail the knowledge exam, compelling them to return to a driver service location multiple times.
-6. Agency Goals, Objectives, Strategies and Measures by Program for FY 2024 through FY 2028 Program 1: Driver License GOAL A: Improve customer service and decrease wait times during issuance of driver licenses, commercial driver licenses, identification cards and firearm permits.
+6. Agency Goals, Objectives, Strategies and Measures by Program for FY 2025 through FY 2029 Program 1: Driver License GOAL A: Improve customer service and decrease wait times during issuance of driver licenses, commercial driver licenses, identification cards and firearm permits.
 Create a cleaner reinstatement process for individuals and court systems.
-Objective A.1: Increase public perception of the Driver Service Bureau by creating a more professional and friendly atmosphere to conduct state business Outcome: Reduce complaints Outcome: Increase number of commercial truck drivers Outcome: Decrease the number of suspended drivers A.1.1 Strategy: Create innovative approach to servicing Mississippi's driver/commercial license, identification, and firearm permit matters by June 30, 2028 Output: Number of credentials issued BUREAU OF INVESTIGATIONS (716-00) 1.
-Comprehensive Mission Statement:
+Objective A.1: Increase public perception of the Driver Service Bureau by creating a more professional and friendly atmosphere to conduct state business.
+Outcome: Reduce complaints Outcome: Increase number of commercial truck drivers Outcome: Decrease the number of suspended drivers A.1.1 Strategy: Create innovative approach to servicing Mississippi's driver/commercial license, identification, and firearm permit matters.
+Output: Number of credentials issued Average wait time (minutes) Output: Number of complaints Output: